-The comparison rate is an indicative interest rate that combines the nominal interest rate with any foreseeable fees and charges associated with the boat loan, to help you obtain a more comprehensive picture of what your boat loan is going to cost you over the life of the loan.
+The comparison rate is designed to help you compare the cost of a boat loan between various lenders.
+The comparison rate combines the nominal (i.e. advertised) interest rate with any foreseeable fees and charges associated with the loan, such as establishment fees and monthly account keeping fees, to give you a more comprehensive picture of what your loan will cost you over the life of the loan.

-While the comparison rate helps you to compare one loan against another on a cost basis, it’s also important to consider the features of a loan such as redraw and direct debit facilities, loan portability and repayment options that increase the flexibility of your loan and can make a huge difference to the overall cost of a boat loan.
+While the comparison rate helps you to compare one loan against another on a cost basis, it doesn't consider the individual features of a loan such as redraw and direct debit facilities, loan portability and repayment options, all which increase the flexibility of your loan and can make a huge difference to the overall cost of a boat loan.

 - Nominal interest rate

 - Loan approval and any other up-front fees

 - Government and statutory fees – these are standard regardless of lender or loan type